Kai-03/datasciencecoursera/3.GetandCleanData/Codebook.md

   2. **meansd(data)** Extract only the measurements on the mean and standard deviation for each measurement.
   3. **setdesc(data)** Use descriptive activity names to name the activities in the data set and labels the data set with descriptive variable names.
   5. **setmean(data)** Creates a second, independent tidy data set with the average of each variable for each activity and each subject using *dplyr* package.
-  6. Export data to "cleandata.txt" and "cleandata_mean.txt"
+  6. Export data to *cleandata.txt* and *cleandata_mean.txt*

 ## 7. REFERENCES
-[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+[1] *Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
-Dec 2012
+Dec 2012*